NEW: Your playbook to 10x donor lifetime value

 2. Corporate sponsorship request letter template

-Our team at [YOUR ORGANIZATION] is so impressed by [CORPORATION]’s vision, and we see many overlapping values between our two organizations.
-Would you be interested in sponsoring [FUNDRAISING INITIATIVE]?
+Our team at [Your Nonprofit] is so impressed by [Business]’s vision, and we see many overlapping values between our two organizations.
+Would you be interested in sponsoring [event/fundraiser]?

 Here’s what it would look like: